Welcome and thanks for visiting...

 SportEdTV: What were the habits that defined you specifically as an elite ball handler?

 God Shammgod: For me, I mean, it kind of changes because like, you know, me growing up, I'll watch this one cassette that was called ‘Below The Rim’ and it was like a bunch of point guards.
-It was like Tiny Archibald, Pistol Pete, Tim Hardaway, Kevin Johnson.
+It was like Tiny Archibald, Pistol Pete, Tim Hardaway, and Kevin Johnson.
 And, you know, like in the early eighties and stuff like that, a lot of point guards always dribbled, I like to say, inside the box, whereas if you look at Isaiah Thomas, even Tim Hardaway, everything was compact because it was easy.
 It was easier to get into that shot off that dribble.
-But what I noticed was unless you were, Tim Hardaway was the closest one to break the era, change the era, like from the 80s to the 90s, because Tim Hardaway created a lot of space for his dribble.
-Even if you watch Isaiah Thomas, he dribbles excellent, he dribbles great, but it never was like creating a lot of space.
+But what I noticed was that, unless you were, Tim Hardaway was the closest one to break the era and change it, like from the 80s to the 90s, because he created a lot of space for his dribble.
+Even if you watch Isaiah Thomas, he dribbles excellently, he dribbles great, but it never was like creating a lot of space.
 You know.
-Tim Hardaway crossover, between the legs, created a lot of space.
-So as I used to watch a lot of films and things like that, I always was more focused on creating space.
+Tim Hardaway's crossover between the legs created a lot of space.
+So, as I used to watch a lot of films and things like that, I was always more focused on creating space.

 SportEdTV: What other disadvantages or challenges have you faced personally that defined you as a player and produced the skills that you had as you grew?